arunqa/factory/README.md

 - Allow directories to become routes without necessarily tying it to a resource
   - Should directories themselves become originators (resource factories)?

+### Markdown

+- Use [zero-md](https://github.com/zerodevx/zero-md) native markdown-to-html web
+  component to allow client-side Markdown rendering when dynamic content needs to be rendered.

 ### Frontmatter

 - [HUGE, a Hugo framework](https://www.thenewdynamic.com/article/introducing-huge-a-hugo-framework/)